 Verdict: Enjoyable, quite enjoyable.

-And after reading Heartless, I finally decided to give this series a chance–and it was also great!
+And after reading Heartless, I finally decided to give this series a chance, which was really great!
 The world-building in Cinder is absolutely fantastic, and the characters coming together in Cress is fun as hell.
 In terms of plot and conflict, there were a few convenient things that had to happen for the good guys to win (like seriously, the main antagonist is pretty effing clueless at times), but I nonetheless enjoyed this series for the chemistry between the characters.
-So whatevs…this series deserved its hype imo.
+So whatevs, this series deserves its hype, yo.

 The Grisha Trilogy by Leigh Bardugo